Business Technical Assistance and Financing Plan

 Proving one-on-one business TA supports to impacted businesses is an important part of helping business cope through a disaster.
 These sessions involve as much listening to business owners as it does information sharing.

-During COVID-19, CFGT created an on-line forum where business owners and local governments joined in a weekly online round-table meeting.
+During COVID-19, CFSK created an on-line forum where business owners and local governments joined in a weekly online round-table meeting.
 These meetings were designed to discuss best practices and solutions during a time when the path forward was unclear.
 These sessions included:

 • Updates about the latest information.